IBM/trusted-service-identity/docs/spire-multi-cluster.md

 ```

 For this example we would use the following clusters:
 * `space-x01` - local cluster, with public Ingress access.
-Here we run Tornjak/SPIRE
+Here we run the Tornjak/SPIRE
 Server under `tornjak` namespace, and local SPIRE agents.
 * `space-x02` - remote cluster (OpenShift)
 * `kube-01` - remote cluster (standard Kubernetes)

 ## Step 1.
 Gather all KUBECONFIGs from the remote servers.
 SPIRE server attests the remote agents by verifying the KUBECONFIG configuration.
-Therefore, for every remote cluster, other then the cluster hosting the Tornjak,
+Therefore, for every remote cluster,
+other then the cluster hosting the Tornjak,
-we need KUBECONFIG for this cluster.
+we need KUBECONFIG information.

-Gather the KUBECONFIG for every remote cluster
+Gather the portable KUBECONFIGs for every remote cluster
 and output them into individual files
-using  `kubectl config view --flatten`:
+using  `kubectl config view --flatten`.
+Make sure to use `--flatten` flag as it makes the output portable:

 ```
 export KUBECONFIG=....